 How to Avoid an Intersection Accident

 Aside from running a red light, accidents in intersections can also be caused by drivers making left and right-hand turns.
 When making a left-hand turn, it is important to stop and check for oncoming vehicles since a lack of caution can lead to a broadside or T-bone accident.
 Be careful, since cars or motorcycles may appear to be going slower than they really are.
 Broadside accidents are particularly dangerous since the side of a vehicle does not have the safety devices that the rear and front of the vehicle do.
 This leaves you open to catastrophic injury.

 Turning right is a problem since, in many areas, a bicyclist may be coming up alongside your vehicle.
 Checking your side mirrors as well as physically looking before turning can avert this type of crash.

-Morris Law Firm of Myrtle Beach and Murrells Inlet
+Morris Law Accident Injury Lawyers of Aiken, Myrtle Beach, and Murrells Inlet

 If you have been injured in an intersection accident due to a negligent party, call the law firm of Jeff Morris in the Myrtle Beach and Murrells Inlet areas to schedule a free case review.
 Our firm helps residents obtain the compensation they deserve.
 You can reach out to us at (843) 232-0944 or contact us online.